 Due to the success of 2019’s Regional Early Action Planning Grant Program (REAP 1.0), the REAP 2.0 program expands the focus by integrating housing and climate goals and allowing for broader planning and implementation investments, including infrastructure.
 REAP 2.0 seeks to accelerate infill housing development, reduce Vehicle Miles Traveled (VMT), increase housing supply at all affordability levels, affirmatively further fair housing, and facilitate the implementation of adopted regional and local plans to achieve these goals.
 SJCOG's anticipated allocation amount is $10.6 million.

-The San Joaquin Council of Governments (SJCOG) hosted two Regional Early Action Planning (REAP) 2.0 Workshops for local jurisdictions, housing stakeholders, and community members on June 14 and 21, 2022.
+The San Joaquin Council of Governments (SJCOG) hosted two rounds of Regional Early Action Planning (REAP) 2.0 Workshops for local jurisdictions, housing stakeholders, and community members.

-SJCOG staff presented an overview of REAP 2.0 and the program’s guidelines and opened a discussion to identify priorities for the region’s REAP 2.0 program.
+On June 14 and 21, 2022, SJCOG staff presented an overview of REAP 2.0 and the program’s draft guidelines and opened a discussion to identify priorities for the region’s REAP 2.0 program.

 REAP 2.0 Timeline